 Skinny Coffee Club claims the product will give you more energy.
 This might be a matter of semantics, but technically, caffeine doesn’t provide energy.
 It provides alertness.

 Physical energy happens when your body metabolizes food.
-That’s what the calorie count in foods mean—that food’s potential for creating energy.
+That’s what the calorie count in foods means—that food’s potential for creating energy.
 Now, there are some ingredients in Skinny Coffee Club that contain calories, but caffeine isn’t one of them.
-Your body cannot turn caffeine into energy, as stated on Livestrong.
+Your body cannot turn caffeine into energy.

 What caffeine can do is give you a feeling of mental alertness.
 It does that by acting on the parts of the brain that react to adenosine, a substance that makes you feel sleepy and relaxed.